 - All types of inflammatory arthritisInflammatory arthritis is a term used to describe a group of conditions which affect your immune system.
 This means that your body’s defense system starts attacking your own tissues instead of germs, viruses and other foreign substances, which can cause pain, stiffness and joint damage.
 They’re also known as autoimmune diseases.
 The three most common forms of inflammatory arthritis are rheumatoid arthritis, psoriatic arthritis, and ankylosing spondylitis..

-We have a variety of health care providers who can help you manage and treat the physical and psychological impacts of arthritis including:
+The Mary Pack Arthritis Program has a variety of health care providers who can help you learn how to self-manage and treat arthritis including: